myoualid/charonIFC/README.md

-# IFCcosting
+#charonIFC
-costing with IFX
+Automatic Costing with IFC